-These blogs are not a commentary on the book of Romans, but what I call devotional expositions or expositional meditations.
-The temptation is resisted to include much more detail which would then disqualify these writings is as meditations, and put them well into the category of commentary.
-None-the-less, I am attempting here to go deeper than a typical devotional and provide exposition, that is spiritual “meat” which gives a solid basis for meditating on the Word of God.
+These blogs are not a commentary on the book of Romans but what I call devotional expositions, or expositional meditations.
+I resisted the temptation to include much more detail, which would then disqualify these writings as brief meditations and put them well into the category of commentary.
+Nonetheless, I am attempting here to go deeper than a typical devotional and provide exposition, that is, spiritual “meat” that gives a solid basis for meditating on the Word of God.
 Thus we not only include explanation of the biblical text, but also identify salient truths and applications for the daily life of Christians today.
 Hopefully, these meditations will not only inspire you, the reader, but also whet your appetite to study the book of Romans more fully.

 For those wishing a fuller study, I would recommend a good commentary, like “The Believer’s Bible Commentary” by William MacDonald, or the “Expositor’s Commentary” series.